Engineering Programme - Year 1

 Focus on Soft Skills

 In addition to the acquisition of technical and scientific expertise, Centrale Nantes places a strong emphasis on personal development and the fostering of soft skills.
-Students undertake a Student Business Project in their first year and follow their choice of modules in Business Science and Social Science courses.
+Students undertake a Tutored Partner Project in their first year and follow their choice of modules in Business Science and Social Science courses.
 They thus acquire soft skills, with their progress measured against a set of competencies in:

 • Personal development (employability: self-awareness, self-confidence),